Osborne, Koprivica lead Florida St. past North Alabama

-Florida State made 17 of 17 free-throw attempts.
-The Seminoles were averaging 75 percent from the free-throw line coming into the game.
+But the Seminoles made it look easy and were even automatic at the free-throw line, connecting on 17 of 17 shots.
+Florida State was averaging 75 percent from the free-throw line coming into the game.

+“That’s really important to us,” Florida State coach Leonard Hamilton said.
+“I thought we would be a good free-throw shooting team.
+A lot of it is just confidence.”

 AN IMPRESSIVE STRETCH